-The amount of property and equipment classified as under construction or development and not being amortized was \$0.8 million as at March 31, 2011 (December 31, 2010 - \$0.7 million, January 1, 2010 - \$0.6 million).
+The amount of property and equipment classified as under construction or development and not being amortized was nil as at December 31, 2011 (December 31, 2010 - \$0.7 million and January 1, 2010 - \$0.6 million).

-Various impairment indicators were used to determine the need to test a CGU for an impairment loss.
-Examples of these indicators include significant declines in revenue, performance significantly below budget and expectation and negative CGU operating income.
-Where these impairment indicators existed, the carrying value of the assets within a CGU was compared with its estimated recoverable value which was generally considered to be the CGUs value in use.
+Various impairment indicators were used to determine the need to test a CGU for impairment.
+Examples of these indicators include a significant decline in revenue, performance significantly below budget and expectations and negative CGU operating income.
+Where these impairment indicators existed, the carrying value of the assets within a CGU was compared with its estimated recoverable value which was generally considered to be the CGU's value in use.
 When determining the value in use of a CGU, the Company developed a discounted cash flow model for the individual CGU.
-Sales and cost forecasts were based on actual operating results, three year operating budgets consistent with strategic plans presented to the Company's Board and a 3% long term growth rates consistent with industry practice.
+Sales and cost forecasts were based on actual operating results, three-year operating budgets consistent with strategic plans presented to the Company's Board of Directors and a 3% long term growth rate consistent with industry practice.
 The forecasted cash flow was discounted using a 22% before tax discount rate.
-Where the carrying value of the CGUs assets exceeded the recoverable amounts, as represented by the CGU's value in use, the stores property and equipment assets were written down.
+Where the carrying value of the CGUs assets exceeded the recoverable amounts, as represented by the CGU's value in use, the store's property and equipment assets were written down.
 It was concluded that due to the portability of leased assets held within the CGU and the cash flows generated by individual lease assets that no impairment write down of the lease assets was required.
 As such the CGU impairment charge was limited to the property and equipment held by the impaired CGU.